I've been an online writer for over seven years. My articles often focus on everything from fashion to home product reviews.

 With the recent shift toward manufacturing and selling high-efficiency washers, many people are left wondering, how do I work my high-efficiency washer, and what can I do to make my high-efficiency washer last?

-While there are differences, there are many similarities between high efficiency washers and the washing machines that you know and love.
-This guide is here to help you navigate the transition to High Efficiency Washers, and keep your High Efficiency Washer preforming like new for years to come.
+While there are differences, there are many similarities between high-efficiency washers and the washing machines that you know and love.
+This guide will help you navigate the transition to high-efficiency washers and keep yours performing like new for years to come.

-High Efficiency Laundry Detergent
+High-Efficiency Laundry Detergent

-Because of this high clothes to water ratio, High Efficiency Laundry Detergent is specially designed to best lift and hold soil from clothes to prevent it from redepositing on the garments.
-HE Detergent is also specially formulated to control and reduce the damaging suds that are prone to forming in the laundry that are not eliminated by HE Washers.
+Because of this high clothes-to-water ratio, high-efficiency laundry detergent is specially designed to best lift and hold soil from clothes to prevent it from redepositing on the garments.
+HE detergent is also specially formulated to control and reduce the damaging suds that are prone to forming in the laundry that are not eliminated by HE washers.

 Always Read Care Instructions for Clothes

 This usually goes without saying, but many people do not read the instructions for care on their clothes.
-The garment care instructions can often be found at the collar or one of the side seams for shirts, on the waistband for pants.
+The garment care instructions can often be found at the collar or one of the side seams for shirts and on the waistband for pants.
 This is an absolutely essential step in the washing process!